abhishektyaagi/Blog/faqs/faq.md

 ### <a name="q3"></a>What made you interested in studying the intersection of Machine Learning and Hardware Design?

 In my short time working in the domain of computer architecture, I have found myself to be inclined towards Domain Specific architectures rather than working with general purpose computing.
-I find it quite allruing to work with a specific domain as it allows us to collaborate with peoplel sometimes, totally different from our fields like in the case of DNA sequencing algorithms/architectures where you get to work with people from Biology background.
+I find it quite allruing to work with a specific domain as it allows you to gain expertise in a number of areas which may or may not be related to your background hence giving an opportunity to expand on your knowledge base.
+Moreover, there is an opportunity to collaborate with peoplel sometimes, totally different from our fields like in the case of DNA sequencing algorithms/architectures where you get to work with people from Biology background.

+And the domain in demand right now is that of AI and machine learning.
+Like most of the other applications of past, being a computer architect puts us in the driving seat to enable the transfer of cool technologies and algorithms to the consumers in an power and cost efficient manner.
+The notion of not being in the limelight when it comes to the hype AI & ML has achieved in recent times has a 'romantic' side to it, where you just sit back, away from all the noise and see your work improve the life of common people.

-With the current trends of AI and machine learning applications, there are numberous research directions (like security, automation etc.) which is being explored by researchers across the globe.
-These applications are going to play a key and even larger roles in our lives in the coming years and hence I find them really interesting to explore and be a part of thie golden era of computer architects.
+[//]: # (There are numerous research directions like security, automation etc. which is being explored by researchers across the globe.
+These applications are going to play a key and even larger roles in our lives in the coming years and hence I find them really interesting to explore and be a part of this golden era of computer architects.)

 ### <a name="q4"></a>What is your long term goal?